vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/localrepos.rst

             {"name": "slurm"},

-    For more information about installing Kubernetes, `click here <../OmniaCluster/BuildingCluster/install_slurm.html>`_.
+    For more information about installing Slurm, `click here <../OmniaCluster/BuildingCluster/install_slurm.html>`_.

 .. note:: Omnia recommends to install Slurm with ``repo_config`` variable set to ``always``  in ``software_config.json``.
 This is due to intermittent connectivity issues with the EPEL8 repositories.